I have lived with a huge, cumbersome what if for the past twenty or so years.

 I had a moment in time when I could have gone down one path, but I chose another.
 And I have wondered since that day what might other life would have looked like.
 I have gone so far as wondering what my other life should have looked like.

 I know I’m not alone in this mind trap.
-Someone recently told me that she stood have stayed with her first husband.
+Someone recently told me that she should have stayed with her first husband.
 She believes her life would not have only been different but infinitely better.
 That was forty years ago.

 Author Jan Silvious says, “What might have been does not exist, so don’t even go there.”
 She goes on to say that, “God lives in the reality of today.”
 He does not live in that plan A you thought you were supposed to have.